tjanczuk/wtc/README.md

 ## Embeddable NPS widget

-This compiler enables you to create an embeddable HTML widget, complete with a backend, storage, and simple reporting, for tracking a single Net Promoter Score (NPS) question.
+This compiler enables you to create an embeddable HTML widget, complete with a backend, storage, and simple reporting, for tracking a single [Net Promoter Score (NPS)](https://en.wikipedia.org/wiki/Net_Promoter) question.
 It can be embedded in your website, blog, or single page app.

-Start off simple by creating a webtask using this compliler:
+Start off simple by creating a webtask using the [nps_compiler.js](https://github.com/tjanczuk/wtc/blob/master/nps_compiler.js):

 ```bash
 wt create -n nps \